 The emotional experience of those struggles may be transferred to your character through sympathy – as long as the way your character deals with their own internal conflicts makes sense.

-Tips for Writing Internal Conflict in Stories
+Tips for Writing Internal Conflict

 You must begin by understanding your character deeply.
 What are their dreams, fears, and core values?